 Royal Botanic Gardens: A Magical Labyrinth

+The old parchment revealed a quote from a mysterious early explorer.
 Can you use your detective skills to unravel who it was and when they said it?

-- It will take you past ornate fountains, through sunny Rose Gardens, under lush ferns, and through tropical groves.
+- It will take you past ornate fountains, expansive lawns, through sunny Rose Gardens, under lush ferns and through tropical groves

 - Your PuzzleTrail starts at the Morshead Fountain Gate.
 The closest station is Martin Place or a bus to Macquarie St & Hunter St. It is also walkable from Circular Quay (bus /ferry/train) or Wynyard Station.

 - It ends at a close-by gate, 1 mins further away, to give you the option to indulge at the Palace Gate Café!

 - Information on gate openings, maps and events on the day, see www.rbgsyd.nsw.gov.au.

 - There are plenty of city carparks (google Wilson Parking for online deals) and Bus/train/ferry Transport info is available from TransportNSW (google Sydney Transport to easily locate).
 Also, the city has free street parking on Sundays.

 - Remember “Slip, Slop, Slap” ...and have lots of fun!!